YuKitsune/eoinmotherway.dev/content/showcase/accumap.md

 It's been a few years since AccuMap officially shut down.
 Most of the original team still chat regularly, and we've been thinking about what the potential future of AccuMap could look like.

 Will there be a v3?
 Honestly, who knows?
-We're not "actively" working on anything at the moment, but we're certainly throwing ideas around, thinking about how a potential v3 might look.
+We're not "actively" working on anything at the moment, but we're certainly throwing ideas around, thinking about what a potential v3 might look.